Non-Fickian macroscopic model of axial diffusion of granular materials in a long cylindrical tumbler: The initial-boundary value problem on

 where $a_n(T)$ is given in Eq.~\eqref{eq:an_t}.
 To the best of our knowledge, Eq.~\eqref{eq:cd_exact_soln_pulse} is a new exact solution [in any context in which Eq.~\eqref{eq:cd_single_eq_nd1} arises].
 The corresponding IVP on $Z\in(-\infty,+\infty)$ is discussed in \cite[Sec.~V-A]{rs13}, including the derivation of the fundamental solution [i.e., the solution to the IVP with ICs $C_\mathrm{d}(Z,0) = \delta(Z)$ and $(\partial C_\mathrm{d}/\partial T)_{T=0} = 0$].
 The fundamental solution was found to consist of a singular part localized at the origin (but decaying exponentially in time) and a regular part that behaves asymptotically as the well-known Gaussian solution of the diffusion equation [i.e., Eq.~\eqref{eq:cd_single_eq_nd1} with $\Da=0$].
-Unlike the latter case, all terms in Eq.~\eqref{eq:cd_exact_soln_pulse} are regular (i.e., not singular).\footnote{Note, however, that the term premultiplying $\sinh(\cdot)$ in Eq.~\eqref{eq:an_t} scales as $n$, which is expected to cause a significant Gibbs phenomenon in the final Fourier series solution in Eq.~\eqref{eq:cd_exact_soln_pulse}, if $\Da \not\ll 1$.
-To mitigate this unwanted effect, all plots shown below are generated by multiplying each term in the summation over $n$ in Eq.~\eqref{eq:cd_exact_soln_pulse} by a cubic Lanczos $\sigma$-factor~\cite[pp.~221--227]{L56}, i.e., $\sinc^3(n\pi/N)$, where $n=N-1$ is the final term in the truncated series.
-The $\sigma$-factors reduce the Gibbs phenomenon and do not affect the convergence of the Fourier series.} With $C_\mathrm{d}(Z,T)$ now determined, $C_\mathrm{nd}(Z,T)$ can be easily found from the dimensionless version of Eq.~\eqref{eq:cnd}.
+Unlike the latter case, all terms in Eq.~\eqref{eq:cd_exact_soln_pulse} are regular (i.e., not singular).
+With $C_\mathrm{d}(Z,T)$ now determined, $C_\mathrm{nd}(Z,T)$ can be easily found from the dimensionless version of Eq.~\eqref{eq:cnd}.

+Note, however, that the term premultiplying $\sinh(\cdot)$ in Eq.~\eqref{eq:an_t} scales as $n$, which is expected to cause a significant Gibbs phenomenon in the final Fourier series solution in Eq.~\eqref{eq:cd_exact_soln_pulse}, when $\Da \not\to 0$.
+As suggested in \cite{kjc18}, to mitigate the Gibbs phenomenon when making plots, the Fourier series from Eq.~\eqref{eq:cd_exact_soln_pulse} is evaluated by multiplying each term in the summation over $n$ by a cubic Lanczos $\sigma$-factor~\cite[pp.~221--227]{L56}, i.e., $\sinc^3(n\pi/N)$, where $n=N-1$ is the final term in the truncated series.
+The $\sigma$-factors reduce the Gibbs phenomenon without affecting the convergence of the Fourier series.

 As $T\to\infty$, the non-Fickian solution given by Eq.~\eqref{eq:cd_exact_soln_pulse} is expected to converge to the equivalent solution of the Fickian diffusion equation [i.e., Eq.~\eqref{eq:cd_single_eq_nd1} with $\Da=0$] \cite{rs13}, which can be computed following the same steps as above: